probmods/probmods2/exercises/process-models.md

 ## Exercise 2

-Consider the particle filter example from the chapter.
-Suppose you wanted to apply it to a dataset to determine how many particles humans use during vocabulary learning.
-Name one limitation that you would run into.
+Consider the particle filter example from the chapter that we used to infer the number of hypotheses vocabulary-learners are entertaining.
+It's straightforward to apply this model to experimental datasets where subjects are learning names of novel objects.
+What's one problem you might run into in trying to apply it to understand children's actual learning in the real world?

 ## Exercise 3